Thirumalai-97/myportfolio/exampleSite/content/english/_index.md

+---

   # Banner
 banner:
-  title: "Welcome to my portfolio website"
+- title: "Welcome to my portfolio"
   content: "In this site you can explore my work and blogs related to quantum computing, predominantly in     quantum machine learning, algorithm and cryptography."
   image: "/images/service-2.png"
   button:
     enable: true